wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/describe-productivity-solutions-microsoft-365/includes/4-describe-work-management-tools.md

 If your team is constantly managing work, then they’re not actually working.
-You and your team need an efficient process for managing that work so you can focus on delivering quality work on time.
-Microsoft 365 streamlines work management through a set of purpose-built tools that add structure to all elements such as tasks, status updates, schedules, projects, etc. that go into delivering quality business results.
+You and your team need an efficient process for managing that work so you can focus on delivering quality work on time. **Microsoft 365** streamlines work management through a set of purpose-built tools that add structure to all elements such as tasks, status updates, schedules, projects, etc. that go into delivering quality business results.
 With a more efficient approach to the process of work, your team has more time to collaborate on the work itself.

-The **work management solutions** through Microsoft allow your teams to work the way want giving organizations the results they need.
-The work management tools available through Microsoft 365 include **Project, Planner**, **Bookings,** and **To Do.** Each tool is designed with different features so you can choose the best tool to help you manage your type of work.
+The **work management solutions** through Microsoft 365 allow your teams to work the way want giving organizations the results they need.
+The work management tools available include **Project, Planner**, **Bookings,** and **To Do.** Each tool is designed with different features so you can choose the best tool to help you manage your type of work.

 ### Microsoft Project